Athos1972/PoLZy/TechSpec/0_Overview.md

 * Extensive documentation to enable customer enhancements
 * Plugin concept for Backend factories
 * Mouse-over with customizable texts for all frontend elements

+## Technical integration

+System landscape of insurance company may be complex and large-scale with different backend policy management systems.
+It doesn't add any value to present this complexity to the outside world.
+PoLZy acts as a proxy and translator for simple business processes into this complex landscape.

+The general approach is to have a functional data model (e.g. Policy, Partner, Agent, Insured Risk, etc.) and use standard API-Calls to enable the outside world (remote systems, Web-Frontend) to use these standardized terms.
+Then call custom classes to translate these custom